free-pdk/free-pdk.github.io/index.md

 ### Installing SDCC

-The latest binaries of SDCC can be obtained on the [SDCC website](http://sdcc.sourceforge.net/).
-Please note that the version that comes with your operating system's package manager is likely outdated and may not have support or only limited support for the Padauk µCs.
+The latest binaries and sources of SDCC can be obtained on the [SDCC website](http://sdcc.sourceforge.net/).
+If SDCC is available via your operating system's package manager, please ensure that it is at least SDCC 4.0.0; older versions may not have support or only limited support for the Padauk µC.

 ## µC-specific Information and Pinouts